 The reasons don’t matter, and besides you already know them.

-Maybe gave too much.
+You gave too much.

-Or gave too little.
+You gave too little.

 You have been in equal measure too dark for some, too holy for others.